MicheleBrigandi/neurorobotics-first-assignment/README.md

 ### 4. Visualisation

+* **Single Subject:**

-* **Single Subject:** Time-Frequency maps (ERD/ERS) are generated for C3, Cz, and C4 to analyse the desynchronisation in the Mu/Beta bands.
+   * **ERD/ERS Maps:** Time-Frequency maps are generated for C3, Cz, and C4 to analyse the desynchronisation in the Mu/Beta bands.
+   * **Global Band Power:** A global spectral analysis is computed to visualise the power distribution across all channels, identifying the regions with the strongest activity in the Mu (8-12 Hz) and Beta (13-30 Hz) bands.

 * **Grand Average:** A population-level analysis is performed by aligning and averaging the ERD maps of all subjects to identify common neurophysiological patterns.